viamrobotics/viam_flutter_provisioning/README.md

 ![IMG_2982](https://github.com/user-attachments/assets/650986a9-d46e-49a9-905e-83ccfe79dd54)

-When running the example app you will need to run on a physical device to discover nearby devices running `viam-agent` with Bluetooth provisioning.
+When running the example app you will need to run on a physical device to discover nearby devices running `agent` with Bluetooth provisioning.

 ## Installation